TikTok likely helped far right in elections: researchers – DW – 09/02/2024

 AfD dominance in user feeds

+The researchers in Potsdam conducted an analysis of user data, which suggests that in the weeks leading up to the vote, AfD-related content reached a much larger audience on the social media platform than content related to other political parties.

-For their analysis, the researchers from Potsdam created 30 fictitious TikTok profiles of users born in 2006 and living in Thuringia, Saxony, and Brandenburg, where regional elections were about to be held.
+For their analysis, the researchers created 30 fictitious TikTok profiles of users born in 2006 and living in Thuringia, Saxony, and Brandenburg, where regional elections were about to be held.

 They then analyzed more than 75,000 videos that appeared in their feeds during the weeks leading up to the election.